Farmer School of Business

-The Farmer School of Business (FSB) is the business school at Miami University in Oxford, Ohio, offering on-campus undergraduate and graduate programs, as well as online graduate programs.
-The school and the Department of Accountancy are accredited by AACSB International.
-The FSB places an emphasis on experiential learning, international study and leadership development to prepare students to become leaders in the workplace and the community.
+The Farmer School of Business (FSB) is the business school of Miami University, a public research university in Oxford, Ohio.
+Established in 1928, the school is named after alumnus and benefactor Richard T. Farmer, founder of Cintas.
+FSB awards undergraduate and graduate degrees across its accounting, economics, entrepreneurship, analytics, management, and marketing departments.
+The school is accredited by AACSB International.
+The FSB emphasizes experiential learning, international study, and leadership development.